-C. Documents and Evidence to Qualify for Pools.
-Each Application must specify the Congressional District and the Sub-pools from which the Applicant is seeking a reservation of tax credits.

-- (i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following: - IRS Determination Letter of 501(c)(3) or 501(c)(4) status - Articles and Bylaws - -CHDO approval letter from participating jurisdiction if applying for CHDO Pool - Nonprofit Participation Information as required by the Application - (ii) Homeownership Pool: Projects must consist of townhouses or buildings with not more than one unit per building.
-Applicants for reservation from the Homeownership Pool must execute the Agency's form of an Option to Purchase and Right of First Refusal Agreement which provides to an individual tenant the option to purchase a unit at the Minimum Purchase Price. - (iii) Revitalization Pool: Applicants for reservations from the Revitalization Pool must submit the following: - (a) For Distressed Property: - Certification from RD or HUD - (b) For Redevelopment Property: - Map of Qualified Census Tract or Urban Redevelopment Area - Evidence that Project is located in Qualified Census Tract or Urban Redevelopment Area - Certified copy of ordinance or resolution of local governmental unit defining area subject to a Concerted Community Revitalization Plan - Copy of Concerted Community Revitalization Plan and list of incentives and/or resources to be made available on priority basis to such area - (c) Mark-to-Market Project Restructuring: - Confirmation from Mark-to-Market Staff of the Agency - (d) Owner-Occupied Property: - Copy of Development Plan of Action - (iv) Public Housing Pool.
-Applicants for a reservation from the Public Housing Pool must submit a letter from the local public housing authority certifying that the project is sponsored by such local public housing authority. - (v) Property Disposition / 202 Redevelopment Pool.
-Projects for this pool are to be redeveloped by the Agency and underwritten by the Agency's PAE Team based upon mark-to-market underwriting standards. - D. General Pools by Congressional District.
-Any balance remaining in the Sub-pools of a Congressional District (other than the qualified non-profit Sub-pool) will be transferred to Congressional District's Sub-pool to be reserved to applications in their rank order.
+- C. Documents and Evidence to Qualify for Pools.
+Each Application must specify the Congressional District and the Sub-pools from which the Applicant is seeking a reservation of tax credits. - (i) Qualified Nonprofit Pool or CHDO Pool: Applicants for reservations from either the Qualified Non-Profit Pool or the CHDO Pool must submit the following: - IRS Determination Letter of 501(c)(3) or 501(c)(4) status - Articles and Bylaws - CHDO approval letter from participating jurisdiction if applying for CHDO Pool - Nonprofit Participation Information as required by the Application - (ii) Homeownership Pool: Projects must consist of townhouses or buildings with not more than one unit per building.
+Applicants for reservation from the Homeownership Pool must execute the Agency's form of an Option to Purchase and Right of First Refusal Agreement which provides to an individual tenant the option to purchase a unit at the Minimum Purchase Price. - (iii) Revitalization Pool: Applicants for reservations from the Revitalization Pool must submit the following: - (a) For Distressed Property: - Certification from RD or HUD - (b) For Redevelopment Property (New Construction or Existing): - Map of Qualified Census Tract or Urban Redevelopment Area - Evidence that Project is located in Qualified Census Tract or Urban Redevelopment Area - Certified copy of ordinance or resolution of local governmental unit defining area subject to a Concerted Community Revitalization Plan - Copy of Concerted Community Revitalization Plan and list of incentives and/or resources to be made available on priority basis to such area - (c) Mark-to-Market Project Restructuring: - Confirmation from Mark-to-Market Staff of the Agency - (d) Owner-Occupied Property:

+- Copy of Development Plan of Action

+- (iv) Public Housing Pool.
+Applicants for a reservation from the Public Housing Pool must submit a letter from the local public housing authority certifying that the project is sponsored by such local public housing authority. - (v) Rural Development Pool: Applicants for a reservation from the Rural Development Pool must submit a letter from RD that project is within a Rural Development Priority Area. - D. General Pools by Congressional District.
+Any balance remaining in the Subpools of a Congressional District (other than the qualified non-profit Sub-pool) will be transferred to Congressional District's Sub-pool to be reserved to applications in their rank order.
 The balances remaining in each Congressional District pool (other than the qualified non-profit pool) will be transferred to the Agency's General Pool for reservation to qualifying applications in their ranking order until all Tax Credits have been reserved.